New Zealand Opera

 In line with our mission to “Safeguard the Future of Opera in New Zealand” the New Zealand Opera Foundation has over the years, in addition to supporting young opera talent, been very active in supporting or assisting organisations involved in the performance of opera in New Zealand.

-This has included significant financial assistance towards the development of the New Zealand Opera Company Limited and individual financial assistance to top New Zealand artists performing in Opera productions.
+This has included significant financial assistance towards the development of the New Zealand Opera Company Limited, Wellington Opera and individual financial assistance to top New Zealand artists performing in Opera productions, here and overseas.

 This has made a huge contribution to making sure that opera performances could succeed and that young opera talent could make their mark on the local and international opera stages.